 Base the design capacity of the underground outlet on the requirements of the structure or practice it serves.
 An underground outlet can function as the only outlet for a structure or in conjunction with other types of outlets.

 Design the outlet so the water storage time does not exceed the inundation tolerance of the planned crops, vegetation, or works of improvement.
+Remove the design volume of surface water from natural or constructed basins within 48 hours or less for row and other commodity-type crops.

 Design the underground outlet to account for anticipated water surface conditions at the outlet during design flow.